“What types of classes do you have?”

 We have a student lounge and dressing area where you are free to leave your personal belongings during class.
 Although our studio is safe, we cannot be held responsible for any items you bring with you into the studio.
 This includes, property loss, theft or damage.

 Typical athletic wear is appropriate for all of our classes.
 Please remove your shoes at the front.
-Only bare feet, socks or indoor shoes are allowed within the classroom spaces (with the exception of Bollyx).
+Only bare feet socks are allowed within the classroom spaces.
 For all aerial classes, please do not wear any lotions, oils or creams on the day of class as they can make the poles slippery and damage the hammocks.
 Remove any jewelry that may scratch or get caught on the equipment.
 Also, please do not wear anything with rivets, hooks, zippers or studs on the hammocks.
 Please wear something that covers your underarms while on the hammocks.

 Safety is our number one priority.
 As such we have several rules that must be adhered to in order to ensure a safe environment for all students and instructors.
 Students may not, under any circumstances, instruct each other.
 Leave all instruction to your trained instructor.
 Please proceed at your own pace and do not exceed your current capabilities.
 Your instructor is there to guide you but you are always responsible for knowing your own limitations.
 Always follow your instructor’s cues and adhere to the lesson structure.
 Our curriculum is progressive in nature and is designed to meet you at your current level.
 If you do not follow the lesson structure and instead attempt to do your own thing, it is not only disruptive to the class but it presents a safety concern.
 Any inversions are never to be attempted without proper instruction and an instructor supervising or assisting your moves.